-- Interaction Queue blocks (as described in "Defining an Interaction Queue" on page 71). - Media Server blocks, (as described in "Adding a Media Server Block" on page 68). - Workflow blocks (as described in "Adding a Workflow Block" on page 79) referencing a workflow strategy. - Workbin blocks referencing a temporary storage place for interactions on the agent's desktop.
+- Interaction Queue blocks (as described in "Defining an Interaction Queue" on page 73). - Media Server blocks, (as described in "Adding a Media Server Block" on page 70). - Workflow blocks (as described in "Adding a Workflow Block" on page 81) referencing a workflow strategy. - Workbin blocks referencing a temporary storage place for interactions on the agent's desktop. - Flow Control blocks (as desribed in Table 3 on page 114): Branching, ECMAScript, and Log to support multiple views (see page 75) per interaction queue. - Workflow-generated blocks Outgoing connections automatically appearing from a Workflow block that represent objects specified inside the workflow.

 When processing multimedia interactions, an IPD typically starts with a Media Server block and continues with one or more Interaction Queue, Workflow, and/or Workbin blocks.
-These IPD-building blocks are available on Composer's Palette tab when an IPD is in focus (see Figure 6 on page 24).
+These IPD-building blocks are available on Composer's Palette tab when an IPD is in focus (see Figure 6 on page 26).